Search

 A written statement should be factual and can offer a personal opinion on events; however, it should not try to apportion blame, as this is not part of a Coroner’s duty.

-In the event that a construction worker died while working for, or being contracted to your business, you can choose to have legal representation at the inquest.
+An IP can choose to have legal representation at the inquest.
 Your lawyer will be able to ask questions of any witnesses called by the Coroner.
-The Coroner will also advise that a witness does not have to answer questions which may legally incriminate him or her.

-For more information on the Coroners' Inquest services Fisher Scoggins Waters offer, please contact us by telephone on 0207 993 6960 or email Charlotte Waters.
+For more information on the Coroners' Inquest services Fsw offer, please contact us by telephone on 0207 993 6960 or email Charlotte Waters.

 Our related health and safety services include